Axial twist theory: Orientation of internal organs

 Diagram of the human stomach, intestines, and rectum.

 The inner organs of the trunk are the regions on the body that are least mechanically associated with locomotion and the external body, and so are predicted by the axial twist theory to be the most asymmetric regions of the body.
 Other bilaterally symmetric animals such as insects and annelids are bilaterally symmetric also on the inside.
 The asymmetric development of the heart is well-researched.

 The question of why the heart should have a left-sided orientation, has been topic of scientific research before the axial twist theory was published, but none of the hypotheses could stand critical testing.

 The asymmetric orientation and position of the gastrointestinal tract arises during development by rotation (see Development of the digestive system).
 The lateral positions of the digestive organs are on the same side in all vertebrates liver and gall bladder on the right side and the stomach, pancreas, spleen and the final loop of the colon on the left side.

 Relation to other theories and hypotheses

-There are no other theories or hypotheses that explain the entire spectrum covered by the axial twist theory, but a number of theories and hypotheses address isolated aspects in various depths.
+The axial twist theory is not generally accepted.
+Several other theories have been proposed over the years, though none have been empirically validated or accepted in the field.